 Together with partners Groningen province, the municipality of De Marne, Staatsbosbeheer and Seal Center Pieterburen, Except developed the concept for the World Heritage Center for the Wadden Sea in Lauwersoog.
 The concept has the ambition to bring 250.000 new visitors to the region, that will experience and become aware of the intrinsic value of the Wadden Sea and the Lauwersmeer.
 The center boosts the local economy by generating more visitors and income for the region.
 It is an international example of sustainability, and its achievements add to its global fame.
+In 2018 financing of 29 million was found and an architectural design was made by Dorte Mandrup.

 The Wadden Sea was declared a UNESCO World Heritage site in 2009, and declared the most beautiful natural area of the Netherlands in 2016.
 The beauty and importance of the area deserve attention, but currently, there is no experience center for the Wadden Sea in the Netherlands.
 A necessity and opportunity for something remarkable.